2.2 Economic accounts (ECB)

 • Provide contribution to the compilation of the rest-of-the-world sector in the quarterly euro area sector accounts.

-• In cooperation with Eurostat and the Working Group on External Statistics, design ECB requirements in line with the new international standards in the field of external statistics (namely the 6th edition of the Balance of Payments and International Investment Position Manual (BPM6) and the OECD Benchmark definition of Foreign Direct Investment).
+• In cooperation with Eurostat and the Working Group on External Statistics, revise ECB requirements in line with the new international standards in the field of external statistics (namely the 6th edition of the Balance of Payments and International Investment Position Manual (BPM6) and the OECD Benchmark definition of Foreign Direct Investment).

 • Continue monitoring the quality of the output in b.o.p. and i.i.p. statistics, both in terms of qualitative assessment and quantitative indicators.
 Annual data quality reports on the euro area b.o.p. / i.i.p. are published on the ECB's web site.